echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/carbohydrates/carbohydrates.md

 - Weight loss.

 ## Watch out's
-Complex carbohydrates are the only type of carbohydrates that bring benefits to our body.
+- Complex carbohydrates are the only type of carbohydrates that bring benefits to our body, hence, you cannot be deficient of sugars.
+- Reduce sugar intake as much as you can for optimal health.

 > __Simple carbohydrates are BAD, complex carbohydrates are GOOD.__